yauntee/PacMan/README.md

 ## How to Run:

 To run simply store all files in the same directory and load the index.html in a web browser.

+## Roadmap:

+Updates will be mad incrementally as I learn new implementations

+## License: